OctopusDeploy/Architecture/Decisions/20200825-DomainModel.md

 A number of options for resource validation were considered, considering the following constraints:

 - We want to use nullable reference types and TinyTypes throughout Octopus Server
-- We need to work with ASP.NET model binding
+- We want to work with ASP.NET Core model binding, as we will be working with ASP.NET Core controllers
-- We use JSON.NET for serialization
+- We want to keep using JSON.NET for serialization
 - We want our resource types to reflect the data we _expect_ them to contain so that we can confidently utilize them as soon as they are available to our endpoints

 The options considered are [documented here](https://docs.google.com/document/d/1JVrLNPUf9h5TK9L6jxbL5KaoY3gGWUqp-flycQCFDsY/edit).